ros-controls/ros2_control/ros2controlcli/doc/userdoc.rst

                             Spin time in seconds to wait for discovery (only applies when not using an already running daemon)
       -s, --use-sim-time    Enable ROS simulation time
       -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
-                            Name of the controller manager ROS node --include-hidden-nodes
+                            Name of the controller manager ROS node (default: controller_manager) --include-hidden-nodes
                             Consider hidden nodes as well
       --ros-args ...
 Pass arbitrary arguments to the executable